How to Document a Bank or Government Impersonation Scam Properly

 - The payment method requested

 Try to recall specific phrases.
-Scammers often follow scripts, and repeating phrases can connect your case to known campaigns.
+Scammers often follow scripts.

 - Do not reply